jxhe/Toolathlon/EVAL_SERVICE_README.md

   --server-host 47.253.6.47 \
   --server-port 8080
 ```
-It will return the results exactly the same as in provate mode, we won't save your API keys locally.
+It will return the results exactly the same as in private mode, we won't save your API keys locally.

 If you meet any trouble, please feel free to contact us (jlini@cse.ust.hk / junxianh@cse.ust.hk), e.g. we may help you testing your model if provided with your public API endpoint and API key.

 # Implemention Details